zoot101/snapraid-daily/README.md

 # SnapRAID-DAILY: Initial Status Check
 ##############################
 14:45:29 : Checking current status...
-WARNING!
-For 5 disks, it's recommended to use two parity levels.
 14:45:48 : No Issues Found in Initial Check
 14:45:48 : Touch Not Needed...